VarmaRaghuveer/GoodReads_app/README.md

 Future plans

+1) Add pagination feature to the search
-1) Add support to buy book from Amazon and other e-commerce portals from our application
+2) Add support to buy book from Amazon and other e-commerce portals from our application